firubi/dotfiles-gigachad-arch/README.md

-For a simple Arch Linux installation using an XFS-filesystem, look here: https://github.com/firubi/gigachad-arch-installation
+For a simple Arch Linux installation, look here: https://github.com/firubi/gigachad-arch-installation

 # Dotfiles for GIGACHADS
 This is the dotfiles for GIGACHADS.